lnvglr/character-diversion/character-diversion.md

 ## Outlook

-The working
+The working prototype has shown one thing.
+The interface

 ### Shortcomings

-Exploring the design of a software for typographic discourse, I discovered a number of shortcomings.
+In the process of developing *Character Diversion*, I also discovered its many shortcomings.

-#### Specificity
+1. specificity to one kind of discourse
+2. Its limitation to font files as typographic reference
+3.

 It lies in the nature of things, that specificity and specialisation enables users to do one thing very well.